 The Q Story

-The Q Theatre Company its life in 1963 with a prolific lunchtime program at the AMP Theatrette at Circular Quay in Sydney.
+The Q Theatre Company began its life in 1963 with a prolific lunchtime program at the AMP Theatrette at Circular Quay in Sydney.
 But increasing difficulties in the 1970s (such as a shortage of fresh short plays for lunchtime performances, changing audience demographics and a rapidly rising rent-bill for the venue) led to a reassessment of its policies and aims.

 "From 1963 to 1984 is a long period in anyone’s life.
 But for a theatre company, consisting of six actors contributing five pounds each, to go on to become the longest-running lunch hour theatre company in the world and subsequently the largest regional theatre company in Australia, that time-span is more than just the proverbial milestone.

 The six actors: Ben Gabriel, Edward Hepple, Robert McDarra, Terry McDermott, Walter Sullivan and Doreen Warburton, launched the Q Theatre Group’s Lunch Hour Theatre on 2nd December, 1963 at the AMP Theatrette (a comfortable, air-conditioned 250 seater) at Circular Quay."

 Ailsa Carpenter, Q Theatre 1984: Q Turns 21: 1963-1984.
 Q Theatre, Penrith

 Evening performances at Circular Quay helped diversify the company’s profile somewhat, as did the occasional tours to the outer western suburbs of Sydney after 1972.
 The Q developed a special relationship with the Bankstown Civic Centre for example, with regular tours there from about 1974